Humanities Officer

 Minnesota Humanities Center

-The Minnesota Humanities Center (MHC) is a statewide nonprofit organization that supports the development of humanities programming in Minnesota, creates humanities programming, issue grants to support humanities programming, and operates an event center in St. Paul, Minnesota.
+The Minnesota Humanities Center (MHC) is a statewide nonprofit organization that supports the development of humanities programming throughout Minnesota, creates programming, issues grants to support humanities programming, and operates an event center in Saint Paul, Minnesota.
 MHC’s vision is to create a just society that is curious, connected, and compassionate.
 MHC’s mission is to connect our past, present, and future to bring people together, increase understanding, and spark change.

-The position reports to the Chief Humanities Officer but may work with Chief Executive Officer or Directors of Strategic Partnerships.
+The position reports to the Program Director/Lead but may work with the Chief Executive Officer and/or the Chief Impact Officer (CIO).
 The Humanities Officer is expected to be collaborative, adaptable, and a highly organized individual.
 The Humanities Officer is responsible for:

-• Providing project management and coordinating day-to-day logistics
+- Providing project management throughout and coordinating day-to-day logistics.

-• Participating in and supporting MHC hosted/sponsored/supported events
+- Participating in and supporting other MHC hosted/sponsored/supported events.

 Design – 25%

-• Design humanities projects identifying the goals, timelines, outcomes, activities, responsibilities of the individuals and organizations associated with the project
+- Design humanities projects, identifying the goals, timelines, outcomes, implementation plans, activities, and responsibilities of the individuals and organizations associated with the project

 Implementation — 50%

-• Successfully manage relationships with individual scholars, community members, and organizations that are partnering with MHC
+- Successfully manage relationships with community members, organizations, and individual scholars partnering with MHC

-• Provide regular project status and budget updates to CHO
+- Provide regular project status and budget updates to supervisor and CIO

 Management/Administrative – 20%

-• Provide written reports on humanities project work to support such as activities as the annual report, current web content, legislative report, and submission of grant proposals
+- Provide written reports on humanities project work to support such activities as the annual report, current web content, legislative report, and submission of grant proposals

 Other – 5%